-Interrupt the transmission for 1 minute by breaking the Callisto-NAQS link.
-Note: do not disconnect the power to Callisto or to the PC.
-Disconnect power to the central site radio receiver instead.
-After re-establishing the link wait 30 seconds and perform a summary extract of the corresponding ringbuffers and save the result in a file.
+Interrupt the transmission for 1 minute by breaking the Lynx-Central Site link.
+After reestablishing the link wait 30 seconds and perform a summary extract of the corresponding ringbuffers and save the result in a file.
 Wait 10 minutes and perform another summary extract.
 The first summary extract should show the created gap in the data.
-In the second summary extract you should see the gap filled up by the missed and re-transmitted packets.
+The second summary extract should show that the gap has been filled by retransmitted packets.